CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 const result = countWords(input);
 ```

-Check that countWords when called with input of “hello” should equal 1.
+Check that `countWords` when called with input of “hello” should equal 1.
-In example 1, input stores a string "hello" which we pass as an argument to countWords.
+In example 1, input stores a string "hello" which we pass as an argument to `countWords`.
-We then store the return value of countWords in a variable called result.
+We then store the return value of `countWords` in a variable called result.
 In this case, we expect the `result` to be 1.

 ### Using a test framework

-Our aim now is to write a test to check that countWords works as we described in the specification above.
+Our aim now is to write a test to check that `countWords` works as we described in the specification above.

 > 🔑 A test is any piece of code that checks a certain unit of code ( typically a function ) behaves in a particular way